Monica-Zhang-git/game-hub/README.md

 # Game-Hub Quickstart

-This is a tech demo video game hub app using RAWG Video Games Database API.
+This is a tech demo video game hub app that utilizes RAWG Video Games Database API.

-It uses the [Vite.js](https://vitejs.dev/) framework with [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/).
+It is built with the [Vite.js](https://vitejs.dev/) framework with [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/).

-Quick to have a look at the app, click the vercle link [Game Hub](https://game-hub-beige.vercel.app/)
+To quickly take a look at the app, click on the following Vercel link: [Game Hub](https://game-hub-beige.vercel.app/)

 ## Setup